kthrn22/L-STEP/processed_data/readme.md

-Processed data, ready for model training.
+Processed datasets, ready for model training, are saved in this directory.